MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 In this example, you load data about whether your customers have signed up for your newsletter.
 A value of *TRUE* indicates the customer has signed up for the newsletter, and a value of *FALSE* indicates the customer hasn't signed up.

-However, when you publish the report to the Power BI service, the column tracking the newsletter signup status shows as *0* and *-1* instead of the expected values of *TRUE* or *FALSE*.
-The following steps describe how this conversion occurs, and how to address it.
+However, when you publish the report to the Power BI service, the newsletter signup status column shows *0* and *-1* instead of the expected values of *TRUE* or *FALSE*.
+The following steps describe how this conversion occurs, and how to prevent it.

 The simplified query for this table appears in the following image: